Daargajedan/PDFGenerator/documentation/index.md

 ## Description

-Titanium module to handle PDF generation on iOS using Quartz 2D for fast rendering and good quality.
+Titanium module to handle PDF generation/edition on iOS using Quartz 2D for fast rendering and good quality.

 ## Accessing the PDF Generator Module